byu-cpe/ComputingBootCamp/website/_selfpaced/03_How_to_create_Automated_Pass-off_Tests.md

 This line tells GitHub Actions that I want the following job to be run on the latest Ubuntu version available.

-Now, we get to all of the steps, or specific actions, that the job will do.
-Defining steps uses the following syntax:
+Now, we get to the steps, or specific actions, that the job will do.
+Steps can be defined using the following syntax:

 ```
 steps: